-Description Habitat for Humanity partners with community members to help them build or improve their own homes to achieve the strength, stability, and independence they a better life for thems selves and their families Target Date 6/30/2026 Estimate the number and 3 households. type of families that will benefit from the proposed activities Location Description Various - Owner-occupied homes within the City of Santa Barbara Planned Activities Owner-occupied hom e repair and rehabilitati on program will assist low-income · • individuals, families, and seniors with activities including necessary home repairs, accessibility modifications, or aging-in-place adaptations to remain safely in their No. C Due in at Name homes.
-No. 6 Project Name Goals Supported Target Area Needs Addressed Funding Fair Housing Program Decent Housing Availability City of Santa Barbara Decent Housing \$11,478.12 Description Using CDBG administration funds, the City's Fair Housing Program responds to inquirie investigates reported cases of housing discrimination, and educates the public on righ and responsibilities.
+Description Habitat for Humanity partners with community members to help them build or improve their own homes to achieve the strength, stability, and independence they need to build a better life for themselves and their families.
+Target Date 6/30/2026 Estimate the number and 3 households. type of families that will benefit from the proposed activities Location Description Various - Owner-occupied homes within the City of Santa Barbara Planned Activities Owner-occupied home repair and rehabilitation program will assist low-income individuals, families, and seniors with activities including necessary home repairs, accessibility modifications, or aging-in-place adaptations to remain safely in their homes.
+No. 6 Project Name Goals Supported Target Area Needs Addressed Funding Fair Housing Program Decent Housing Availability City of Santa Barbara Decent Housing \$11,478.12 Description Using CDBG administration funds, the City's Fair Housing Program responds to inquiries, investigates reported cases of housing discrimination, and educates the public on rights and responsibilities.
 Target Date 6/30/2026 Estimate the number and N/A type of families that will benefit from the proposed activities Location Description Citywide Planned Activities See Description.
-No. 7 Project Name Goals Supported Target Area Needs Addressed Funding City Neighborhood Public Facilities and City of Santa Barbara Public Facilities and \$463,304.59 Improvement Task Force Infrastructure Improvements Infrastructure Description The NITF is an interde partmental task force colliners, Community Dev •
+No. 7 Project Name Goals Supported Target Area Needs Addressed Funding City Neighborhood Improvement Task Force Public Facilities and Infrastructure Improvements City of Santa Barbara Public Facilities and Infrastructure \$463,304.59 Description The NITF is an interdepartmental task force comprised of City staff from Public Works, Sustainability and Resilience, Community Development, Fire, Police, Parks & Recreation,